Agentic LLM Framework for Adaptive Decision Discourse

 \subsubsection{Local Government Representation}

 The first agent personality that was designed in this framework is the mayor of the virtual township.
-The mayor represents a stakeholder or decision maker who is trusted with the final recommendations.
+The mayor represents a stakeholder or decision maker who is trusted with making the final recommendations.
 The mayor is instructed to rely on personal knowledge, that does not include any particular environmental science priors.
 Additionally, this agent’s design includes a directive to consider consequences of the recommendations made.
-Last, the possibility for this agent to disagree with its peers and challenge their points is specified, primarily as an initiative to steer the LLM away from its agreeing and compliant baseline behavior which is restrictive in this use case.
-This last characteristic is further addressed in the discussion section.
+Last, the possibility for this agent to disagree with its peers and challenge their points is specified, primarily as an initiative to steer the LLM away from its agreeing and compliant baseline behavior, which is restrictive in this use case.